Team capabilities

 Team alignment

-It’s common for a new team to have great zeal and want to “fix everything”, but as a team, you must align that enthusiasm to documentable ways of working and consistent approaches to problem solving.
+It’s common for a new team to have great zeal and want to “fix everything”, but as a team, you must align enthusiasm to documentable ways of working and consistent approaches to problem solving.

-Diligently use a project management tool
+Diligently use the project management tool

 There is no one right method of project management.
 Choose one and make it part of the team’s daily or weekly rituals.
-A single project management tool is central to the team’s work and collaborative efforts.

 Clarify requests into actionable projects